Skip to main content

 Thread Cabinet

-By chance, I found this vintage four-drawer silverware cabinet (in like-new condition) in an antiques warehouse near where I live.
+By chance, I found this vintage four-drawer silverware cabinet (in like-new condition) in an antiques warehouse not far from where I live.
 I thought that it could be re-purposed as a sewing thread cabinet so I bought it.
 I really love it!
 I didn't realize how many spools of thread I had until I started to organize them into one place.
 Not only can I see how many and what colors I have, I can see what colors I still need to add to my thread collection.
 So far, I have almost filled three of the four drawers.
 (My little treadle sewing machine music box is sitting on top of a small art quilt made by the late Karen Loprete.)
 My Thread Cabinet

 Spool Block - Windham Textile & History Museum - 25th Anniversary Quilt

-I recently created a spool block that was included in a special quilt made to commemorate the 25th Anniversary of the Windham Textile and History Museum in Willimantic, CT.
+I created a spool block that was included in a special quilt made to commemorate the 25th Anniversary of the Windham Textile and History Museum in Willimantic, CT.
 This group quilt is composed of 25 different spool blocks made by members of the Connecticut chapter of Studio Art Quilt Associates.
 (SAQA) This quilt will become part of the museum's permanent collection.
 The Spool Block quilt can be seen at the WTHM along with a special exhibit called Inspiration Quilts: Then and Now which pairs 12 antique quilts in the museum's collection with 12 contemporary quilts made by twelve SAQA artists who were inspired by them.
 For more info go to: w ww.millmuseum.org My spool block is on the top row, block #4 when viewed left to right.
 I used the selvedges of various fabrics to make it look like thread wrapped around a spool.
 A portion of the whole quilt is shown here.
-All the unique and colorful blocks in the finished quilt were amazing and unf...
+All the unique and colorful blocks in the finished quilt were amazing and unfortunatel...